SuperFola/DoNotSend/README.md

 For now, it works on **Linux only**.

-The DNS protocol is convetionally used to ask for the IP address of a given website.
+The DNS protocol is conventionally used to ask for the IP address of a given website.

 Here it's used to send messages and retrieve other messages, instead of asking for a website IP address and retrieving its IP address.